chrisgrieser/nvim-spider/README.md

 ```

 > [!NOTE]
-> The `customPatterns` option overrides `nvim-spider`'s default behavior, meaning subword
+> The `customPatterns` option overrides `nvim-spider`'s default behavior,
-> movement and skipping of punctuation are disabled.
+> meaning subword movement and skipping of punctuation are disabled.
 You can add
 > `customPatterns` as an option to the `.motion` call to create new motions,
 > while still having access `nvim-spider`'s default behavior.
+Pass a patterns
-> Pass a patterns table and set overrideDefault to false to extend
+> table and set `overrideDefault = false` to extend `nvim-spider`'s default
-> `nvim-spider`'s default behavior with a new pattern.
+> behavior with a new pattern.

 ## Special Cases